brefer Svelte Themes

 Why?

 What was your reaction when Rich Harris announced that Svelte 4's reactivity, which was as concise as a JS framework reactivity syntax could be, would be abandoned in favor of Vue Runes syntax?
 If you were delighted, Brefer is probably not for you.
 Personally, I didn't want to write $state and $derived everytime I defined a new reactive variable.
-That's the reason I created this preprocessor.
+That's the reason I started this project.

 Ok but...
 What is the Brefer syntax?